-Below is a customisable letter of resignation template for you to copy, paste, and fill in with your unique experiences:
+Below is a simple resignation letter template with formal formatting for you to copy, paste, and fill in with your unique experiences:

 Your Name